Several pairs of eyes dedicated to each project

 Communication Design Consultant

-For Clear Language @ Work, NSGD provides the other piece to the clear language puzzle by ensuring that the positive benefits of clear writing are not taken away due to poor design: “Writing is just half the equation.
+For Clear Language @ Work, NSGD ensures that the positive benefits of clear writing are not taken away due to poor design: “Writing is just half the equation.
 How you present your information is just as important as what you have to say.
 In fact, no matter how clear your content, how it is designed is often the deal breaker in terms of whether it is read and understood… or not.
 When materials are visually confusing or intimidating, important information is often overlooked.
-Good content deserves to be noticed with well planned visual communications.”
+Good content deserves to be noticed with well-planned visual communications.”

 Paul LaCroix CMA, MBA